 Some of the ultraviolet (UV) radiation coming from the sun is deadly to living things, some is not.
-The deadly variety would have been more prevalent on the early earth.
+The kind that would have been present on the early earth is the deadly variety.

-UV with a wavelength of less than 200 nm (short-wave UV) is sometimes used as an energy source in origin-of-life experiments.
+Short-wave (less than 200 nm) UV is sometimes used as an energy source in origin-of-life experiments.
 However, the sun produces far more long-wave (greater than 300 nm) than short.
 The 310 nm wavelength seems to have just the right frequency of vibration to cause maximum damage to organic compounds such as those in our skin cells, somewhat like the way certain sounds vibrate at the exact frequency to shatter glass.
 The reason the 310 nm UV does not kill us is that the atmosphere's ozone layer filters out most of it before it can reach the earth's surface.
 Even a small amount of this wavelength can cause skin damage (Abelson, 1966).
 It is therefore excluded from origin-of-life experiments.

-As noted above, the Oparin-Haldane scenario is only plausible if there was no free oxygen present in the early atmosphere.
+We saw above that the Oparin-Haldane scenario is only plausible if there were no free oxygen present in the early atmosphere.
 However, ozone is a form of oxygen.
-If there Copyright 2022 by David Prentice 97 Chapter 7 - Biology Part 1 - Origin of Life were no free oxygen, there would have been no ozone layer and the long-wave 310 nm UV would have reached the earth's surface at full strength.
+If there were no free oxygen, there would have been no ozone layer and the long-wave UV would have reached the earth's surface at full strength.
 A typical modern organism would have absorbed a lethal dose in about three tenths of a second (Sagan, 1973, 195-200).

-- The presence of free oxygen prevents the reactions needed to form the components of cells. - The absence of free oxygen allows long-wave UV to destroy these components as fast as they can form.
+This places us in a dilemma.
+The presence of free oxygen prevents the reactions needed to form the components of cells.
+The absence of free oxygen allows long-wave UV to destroy these components as fast as they can form.

-This paradox is unresolved, despite the efforts of Sagan and others.
-Some authorities such as Dr. Francis Crick, Nobel laureate for his co-discovery of the structure of DNA, have recognized the chemical impossibility of living things first assembling themselves on earth.
-Since Crick does not allow for the possibility that life was created by a supernatural intelligence, he has proposed the "Directed Pan-Spermia" model which says that life had to begin in space rather than on earth.
+Students should be aware that this paradox has not been resolved, despite the efforts of Sagan and others.
+They may also wish to explore the reasons that Dr. Francis Crick,

+Nobel laureate for his co-discovery of the structure of DNA, proposed the "Directed Pan-Spermia" model in which he says life had to begin in space rather than on earth.
+(More later in this chapter.)